East or West? 5 Factors to Weigh in Planning a Caribbean Cruise

 If you’re not up for shopping, you could just relax on the ship–Photo by Wallace Immen

-St. Thomas is traditionally held up as the quintessential shopping island, but on recent visits, I’ve found the supposed duty-free prices in shops aren’t really better than they are on the mainland.
+St. Thomas is traditionally held up as the quintessential shopping island but on recent visits, I’ve found prices in the supposed duty-free shops aren’t really much better than they are on the mainland.
 And the stores do get incredibly busy when–as is often the case–half a dozen ships are in the port at the same time.

-Some of the most interesting shopping in the Caribbean is in towns on French islands like Martinique or Guadeloupe and the former British islands like Barbados and Antigua.
+Some of the most interesting shopping for crafts in the Caribbean is in towns on French islands like Martinique or Guadeloupe and the former British islands like Antigue, Barbados, and St. Lucia.

-On other island stops, you may find yourself having déjà vu because artificial towns have been built by cruise lines around the docks that are more like North American shopping malls than authentic Caribbean experience.
+On other island stops and ports in Mexico, you may find yourself having déjà vu because artificial towns have been built by cruise lines around the docks that are more like North American shopping malls than authentic Caribbean experience.
 The stores are run by chains and the merchandise from one stop to another will seem very similar.

 Island in the Grenadines